Nucleosome: Structure of the core particle

-Overview

 Pioneering structural studies in the 1980s by Aaron Klug's group provided the first evidence that an octamer of histone proteins wraps DNA around itself in about 1.7 turns of a left-handed superhelix.
 In 1997 the first near atomic resolution crystal structure of the nucleosome was solved by the Richmond group at the ETH Zurich, showing the most important details of the particle.
 The human alpha satellite palindromic DNA critical to achieving the 1997 nucleosome crystal structure was developed by the Bunick group at Oak Ridge National Laboratory in Tennessee.
 The structures of over 20 different nucleosome core particles have been solved to date, including those containing histone variants and histones from different species.
 The structure of the nucleosome core particle is remarkably conserved, and even a change of over 100 residues between frog and yeast histones results in electron density maps with an overall root mean square deviation of only 1.6Å.

 The nucleosome core particle (NCP)

 The nucleosome core particle (shown in the figure) consists of about 146 base pair of DNA wrapped in 1.67 left-handed superhelical turns around the histone octamer, consisting of 2 copies each of the core histones H2A, H2B, H3, and H4.
 Adjacent nucleosomes are joined by a stretch of free DNA termed linker DNA (which varies from 10 - 80 bp in length depending on species and tissue type).The whole structure generates a cylinder of diameter 11 nm and a height of 5.5 nm.

-Apoptotic DNA laddering.
-Digested chromatin is in the first lane; the second contains DNA standard to compare lengths.